DomtronVox/StaticFarmSite/src/documents/Goats/tx-twincreeks-g-spicy-pepper.md

 nickname: Spicy
 gender: Senior Doe
 forSale: true
+la_score: >-
-la_score: Spicy is for Sale.
-Should be bred.
+  Spicy is for Sale.
+Spicy has been with Some Day Came MG FL Graffiti (polled) for over 2 months so should be bred.
 birth_date: 12/20/10
 adga_num: D1549910
 reference: 'no'